bscotch/favro-sdk/README.md

 - ✔ Find collection by id
 - ✔ Create a collection
 - ✔ Delete a collection
+  - Delete with method on Collection instance
 - List widgets
 - Find widgets by name
 - Create a widget
-- Pass class constructors to API requests to simplify boilerplate
+- List cards
+- Search cards by title
-  - Create a base class
+- Create a card
-  - Have the first constructor arg be the BravoClient instance
-- Auto-page fetched results
+- Delete a card

 ## Usage